 I. Program Overview

-Through the Community Development Grant Program, First National Bank of Omaha (which also operates as First National Bank, First National Bank Fremont, First National Bank North Platte and First National Bank Southwest, and hereinafter referred to as "Bank" or "the Bank") supports the implementation of community development activities in communities where the Bank operates and serves.
+The First National Bank of Omaha (herein after referred to as "Bank" or "the Bank") Community Development Grant program supports the implementation of community development activities in communities where the Bank operates and serves.

 II.
 Program Goals